-Discover Your Child’s Best Hope for a Successful Future
+Your Child’s Best Chance for a Successful Future

 A child custody case exacts an immeasurable influence on a child’s future.
 An Oklahoma child custody order determines not just where a child will reside, but who can make major decisions about the child’s life.
 A child’s wellbeing, their satisfaction, even their basic identity hinges on the outcome of a court proceeding.